USS Sangamon (CVE-26): Battle off Samar

 During the intense fighting, several of Sangamon's crew were injured and one was killed by strafing fire.
 Later in the morning, as the attacks fell off, she sent medical personnel to assist casualties of the damaged ships, then began bringing them aboard for treatment.
 At mid-day, she suffered malfunctions in her steering gear, electric generators, and catapult, but repairs were completed in time for her to launch afternoon strikes as scheduled.
 Those flights gave chase to the retreating Japanese Center Force.

 On 26 October, Sangamon recovered her scattered planes and again launched CAP flights.
-At 12:15, however, enemy planes were reported coming in from the north.
+At 12:15, enemy planes were reported coming in from the north.
 Several broke through the air defenses, and Suwanee suffered another kamikaze hit.
 On 29 October, the escort carriers retired.

+Sangamon anchored in Seeadler Harbor, on 3 November.
+Six days later, she headed back to the United States for a shipyard overhaul.